pippinbarr/cart253-2019/modules/tools-version-control/tools-version-control.md

 - Let's assume we want to keep the work we just did
 - Write a __summary__ in the commit area at the bottom left that describes what you did!
-- e.g. "Changed background colour" or "Added a third eye" or something
+- e.g. "Changed background color" or "Added a third eye" or something
 - Then click the blue __Commit to master__ button

 ---